 DIRECTORSLaura Howes, C.P.A.

 Laura became involved with Phinney’s Friends in January 2014.
-She is a Certified Public Accountant who works at Ernst & Young.
+She is a Certified Public Accountant who works at Casa Systems.
 Animals are Laura’s passion and besides her dedication to promoting the human-animal bond, she is a strong supporter of no-kill animal shelters and she advocates for spay and neuter organizations.
 Laura rescued a Persian cat and looks forward to rescuing another one in the near future.
 Laura is Phinney’s Friends Finance Coordinator, leading our Finance Committee, therefore responsible for the company’s day-to-day financial reporting.
 Laura also works directly with clients to help care for their animals.

 Mara Voukydis, Esq.